Peer-Reviewed Publications

 Works in Progress & Papers Under Review

 Stephanie Ternullo and Anna Berg.
 “Toward a Qualitative Study of the American Voter.”
-Under Review.
+Revise and Resubmit.